-(1) Travel expense on legislative business.

-(a) Mileage on session or nonsession days at a rate as may be approved from time to time by the Committee on Rules, but not in excess of the maximum mileage rate authorized by the Federal Government for travel; voucher only.

-(b) Miscellaneous transportation on legislative business (taxi, airport limousine parking, tolls), and expenses of a similar nature; voucher only for any single expense not in excess of \$10.

-(c) Travel on legislative business by common carrier other than taxi and airport limousine; voucher and receipt from common carrier.
+- (1) Travel expense on legislative business. - (a) Mileage on session or nonsession days at a rate as may be approved from time to time by the Committee on Rules, but not in excess of the maximum mileage rate authorized by the Federal Government for travel: youcher with documented travel details. - (a.1) Actual expenses incurred for travel on session or nonsession days by public transportation; voucher with documented travel details and receipt. - (b) Miscellaneous transportation on legislative business (taxi, airport limousine, parking, tolls), and expenses of a similar nature; voucher and receipt with a statement of the legislative reason for the expense; voucher only for any single expense not in excess of \$10. - (c) Travel on legislative business by common carrier other than taxi and airport limousine; voucher and receipt from common carrier.

-(d) Car rental; voucher and receipt from rental agency but reimbursement not to exceed in any month an amount as may be approved from time to time by the Committee on Rules.
+- (d) Car rental; voucher and receipt from rental agency but reimbursement not to exceed in any month an amount as may be approved from time to time by the Committee on Rules.
 Any amount in excess of the said amount shall be paid by the person renting the car.
-In no event shall other than American manufactured cars be rented.

-(e) Lodging, restaurant charges and other miscellaneous and incidental expenses while away from home.
-Vouchers only for per diem allowance approved from time to time by the Committee on Rules, but not in excess of the applicable maximum per diem rate authorized by the Federal Government or for actual expenses not in excess of such per diem rate.

-(2) Administrative, clerical and professional services for legislative business, except for employment of spouses or any relatives, by blood or marriage.

-(a) Administrative and clerical services; voucher and receipt from person employed.

-(b) Professional services; voucher and receipt and copy of agreement or contract of employment.

-(3) Rent for legislative office space; purchase of office supplies; postage; telephone and answering services; printing services and rental only of office equipment; voucher and vendor's receipt, except for postage expense.

-(4) Official entertainment-restaurant and beverage charges; voucher only for expenses.
-Receipts for entertainment expenses, together with a statement of the reason for the expense, shall be submitted with the request for reimbursement.

-(5) Purchase of flags, plaques, publications, photographic services, books, and other similar items in connection with legislative activities; voucher and vendor's receipt.

-(6) Communications and donations in extending congratulations or sympathy of illness or death; voucher only on expenses not in excess of \$35.
+In no event shall other than American manufactured cars be rented. - (e) Lodging, restaurant charges and other miscellaneous and incidental expenses while away from home.
+Vouchers only for per diem allowance approved from time to time by the Committee on Rules, but not in excess of the applicable maximum per diem rate authorized by the Federal Government or for actual expenses not in excess of such per diem rate. - (2) Administrative, clerical and professional services for legislative business, except for employment of spouses or any relatives, by blood or marriage. - (a) Administrative and clerical services; voucher and receipt and copy of agreement or contract. - (b) Professional services; voucher and receipt and copy of agreement or contract. - (3) Rent for legislative office space; purchase of office supplies; postage; telephone landline and answering services; cellular phone legislative air time only; printing services and rental only of office equipment; voucher and vendor's receipt, except for postage expense. - (4) Restaurant and beverage charges for business meetings; voucher and itemized vendor receipt, together with a statement of the legislative reason for the expense, shall be submitted with the request for reimbursement. - (5) Purchase of flags, plaques, publications, photographic services, books, and other similar items in connection with legislative activities; voucher and vendor's receipt. - (6) Communications and donations in extending congratulations or sympathy of illness or death; voucher only for any single expense not in excess of \$75.